easybuilders/easybuild-tutorial/docs/2022-CSC_and_LO/index.md

 Our main target audience includes:

--   Application experts in LUST and the local organizations who want to contribute to the software stack on LUMI or support their users
+-   application experts in LUST and the local organizations who want to contribute to the software stack on LUMI or support their users;
--   Developers who want to make their developments available to LUMI users
+-   developers who want to make their developments available to LUMI users;
--   Advanced users who want to customize available build recipes or develop their own recipes
+-   advanced users who want to customize available build recipes or develop their own recipes.

 ## Prerequisites

 We expect you to be (a little bit) familiar with:

--   using a Linux command line interface
+-   using a Linux command line interface;
--   the (absolute) basics of compiling software from source
+-   the (absolute) basics of compiling software from source.

 EasyBuild requires:

--   GNU/Linux (any distribution)
+-   GNU/Linux (any distribution),
--   Python 2.7 or 3.5+
+-   Python 2.7 or 3.5+, though a fairly recent version of Python 3 is highly recommended,
 -   an environment modules tool (see the ``module`` command).
 On LUMI we use [Lmod](https://lmod.readthedocs.io), a modern environment modules tool implemented in Lua.